edgedb/easy-edgedb/README.md

 This gives us:

 ```
+{
+  Object {name: 'Jonathan Harker', lover: {}},
+  Object {name: 'The innkeeper', lover: {}},
+  Object {name: 'Mina Murray', lover: Object {name: 'Jonathan Harker'}},
   Object {name: 'Count Dracula', lover: {}},
-  Object {name: 'Mina Murray', lover: 'Jonathan Harker'},
-  Object {name: 'Jonathan Harker', lover: 'Mina Murray'},
+}
 ```

+Okay, so Mina Murray has a lover but Jonathan Harker does not yet, because he was inserted first.
+We'll learn some techniques later in Chapters 6, 14 and 15 to deal with this.
+In the meantime we'll just leave Jonathan Harker with `{}` for `link lover`.

-But what if we just want to say `true` or `false` depending on if the character has a lover?
+Back to the query: what if we just want to say `true` or `false` depending on if the character has a lover?
 To do that we can add a computable to the query, using `EXISTS`. `EXISTS` will return `true` if a set is returned, and `false` if it gets `{}` (if there is nothing).
 This is once again a result of not having null in EdgeDB.
 It looks like this:

 ```
 select Person {